Environmental issues in Puget Sound

 The abundance of creatures and foliage allowed for the native peoples of the area to thrive and prosper by harvesting it.
-Many of the problems of the Puget Sound originated from explorers and trappers hunting and killing the indigenous species off of which the natives thrived and prospered.
-In the past 30 years there has been a large recession in the populations of the species which inhabit the Puget Sound.
+Many of the problems of Puget Sound originated from explorers and trappers hunting and killing the indigenous species off of which the natives thrived and prospered.
+In the past 30 years there has been a large recession in the populations of the species which inhabit Puget Sound.
 The decrease has been seen in the populations of: forage fish, salmonids, bottom fish, marine birds, harbor porpoise and orcas.
 This decline is attributed to environmental issues in Puget Sound.
 Because of this population decline, there have been changes to the fishery practices, and an increase in petitioning to add species to the Endangered Species Act (ESA).
 There has also been an increase in recovery and management plans for many different area species.